-Heather Downing is the Youth Success Mentoring Program Coordinator a program of Snoqualmie Valley Community Network.
+Heather Downing is the Youth Success!
+Mentoring Program Manager, a program of Snoqualmie Valley Community Network.
 She has worked in non-profit management over 4 years, volunteer management over 8 years and with schools over 11 years.
 Heather brings with her a wealth of people skills, organization and compassion.

 She successfully led two district levy campaigns for Riverview School District.
 Heather is a supporter and active leader working with community youth groups that include 4H and United States Pony Club.
 Heather held a board position during Duvall Co-Op preschool’s first year.

 Heather earned a Bachelor of Science degree from Washington State University and lives in Duvall with her husband and 3 kids.